gordonthree/packmonitor-hw/README.md

 ## Indicators:

-1. Bus controlled:
-   * Bus power (from vcc)
-   * Bus active (from CS line)
-2. uC controlled:
-   * Battery SOC (three leds)
-   * Battery health (red/green)
+* No onboard LEDs planned

 ## Client Commands:

-* See registers.md for addressing and more details
+* See https://github.com/gordonthree/packmonitor for software details

 ## Questions:

 1. Data logging without a RTC?
   * Chip seems to keep time well enough with occasional updates from master
-1. High side or low side disconnect?

 ## Resources: